 Our body is made up of more protein than you’d think

 A statement you hear again and again is ‘over 50% of our bodies are made up of water’ which is true, but did you know protein makes up 17% of our bodies?
 All of the protein within our bodies has a function and none of it gets stored.
 Fat, on the other hand, does get stored in the form of adipose tissue, as do carbs in the form of glycogen.

 High protein keeps you fuller for longer

 Many studies have proven that eating protein can help to keep hunger at bay because it takes longer in our bodies to digest.
 Start with a high protein breakfast and this will set you up for the day ahead, enabling you to reach lunch time without reaching for the office cakes and biscuits.
-High protein breakfast options could include eggs, Protein Bread Co.’s protein bread, savory muffins or my personal favourite – Protein Bread Co. pancakes.
+High protein breakfast options could include eggs, protein bread, savoury muffins or my personal favourite – PBCo’s. pancakes.
 Try and keep clear of sugar in the mornings too as this is likely to raise your blood sugar early on.